Fmstrat/plex-ssl/README.md

 #####Getting the certificate:

-You can download the certificate from http://nginx-vm:8088/ssl-plex/mitm.cer *(replace "nginx-vm" with the IP address you've given it)*
+You can download the certificate from http://[your NGINX server address]:8088/ssl-plex/mitm.cer, or copy it from the output of the setup-ubuntu.sh and paste it into an empty file.

-#####Installing in PMS
+#####Installing in PMS:

 To install the certificate in PMS, you will need to append the contents of the certificate to PMS's cacerts.pem file.
 We recomend that you make a copy of this file before modification.
-Also note that you will need to repeate this step after updating PMS to a new version.
+Also note that you will need to repeat this step after updating PMS to a new version.

 The location of the file varies depending on your operating system, and where you chose to install PMS.
 Here are some common locations: